AFRC163 - ELEMENTARY TWI II

 Description

-The Elementary Zulu II course can be taken to fulfull a language requirement, or for linguistic preparatin to do research on South Africa, Southern Africa/Africa-related topics.
+The Elementary Zulu II course can be taken to fulfill a language requirement, or for linguistic preparation to do research on South Africa, Southern Africa/Africa-related topics.
 The course emphasizes communicative competence to enable the students to acquire linguistic and extra-linguistic skills in Zulu.
 The content of the course is selected from various everyday life situations to enable the students to communicate in predictable common daily settings.
 Culture, as it relates to language use, is also part of the course content.

 Course number only